 Commercial trucks are required to carry much higher insurance coverage than standard passenger vehicles.
 This is because the potential for catastrophic damage and severe injuries is so much greater in a collision with an 80,000-pound truck.
 While this means there is a larger pool of funds available for your compensation, it also means you’ll be up against a powerful insurance company with a team of lawyers dedicated to protecting their bottom line.
 Understanding the specific insurance requirements and knowing how to negotiate with these commercial insurers is critical to securing a fair settlement for your medical bills, lost wages, and suffering.

-When Is the Right Time to Call a Truck Accident Attorney?
+When Should You Call a Truck Accident Attorney?

 After a truck accident, you’re likely dealing with injuries, medical bills, and a lot of stress.
 The thought of adding a legal case to your plate can feel overwhelming.
 But the simple answer to when you should call an attorney is: as soon as possible.
 The moments and days immediately following a crash are critical for building a strong case.
 Getting a legal professional involved early doesn’t add to your burden; it transfers the weight of managing the legal complexities from your shoulders to theirs.
 An experienced attorney can immediately begin protecting your rights and gathering the information needed to secure the compensation you deserve for your personal injury case.